Assassin's Creed III: Post-announcement

 Assassin's Creed III was unveiled with a cinematic trailer on March 5, 2012.
-Ubisoft described the game as the "most ambitious" project in the company's history, with twice the production capacity of any previous title from the publisher.
+Ubisoft described the game as the "most ambitious" project in the company's history, with twice the production capacity of any of its previous titles.
 The game's engine, AnvilNext, delivers improved visuals, character models and AI, allowing for battlefields full of fighters.
-Ubisoft later said it's aiming to make Assassin's Creed III "look next-gen" on current-gen consoles using the new AnvilNext engine.
+Ubisoft later said it is aiming to make Assassin's Creed III "look next-gen" on current-gen consoles using the new AnvilNext engine.

 Ubisoft said that when Rockstar's Red Dead Redemption released midway through Assassin's Creed III's development, it was surprising to see Rockstar had included wild animal hunting and a giant frontier to explore—features both planned for its own sequel.
 Lead writer Corey May said Ubisoft's now looking at Red Dead's success and trying to take the formula in "new directions".
 Similarities between these two games are down to "a convergence of minds", said Assassin's Creed III writer Matt Turner.
-Creative Director Alex Hutchinson said Ubisoft steered clear of making the Assassin's Creed III protagonist a female character because the game's setting is not a strong match.
-Hutchinson said while many people wanted to see female assassins in the series, the American Revolution setting makes it difficult this time around.
+Creative director Alex Hutchinson said Ubisoft steered clear of making the Assassin's Creed III protagonist a female character because the game's setting is not a strong match.
+Hutchinson said while many people wanted to see female assassins in the series, the American Revolution setting makes it difficult.

+Haytham's inclusion as a playable character was kept secret from the press and was only known to the development team, with all advertisement solely focusing on Connor.
+Looking back on the game in 2019, Alex Hutchinson, the Creative Director of Assassin's Creed III, named the decision to make Haytham the surprise protagonist of the first third of the game as an effective idea to draw players into the narrative.
+It also offers a fresh perspective on the conflict between Assassins and Templars, as Haytham is the first playable Templar in the series.
+However, he noted that his character arc was far too long because there was no time for extensive product testing, which led to some backlash from players.
+According to series writer Susan Patrick, in Assassin's Creed Rogue, the emphasis of his role was placed on him being a role model for Assassin-turned-Templar Shay Patrick Cormac, because they both had similar backgrounds, while one of the main objectives of the game was to show the missing chapters in Haytham's life.
+Adrian Hough, the actor who performed Haytham's voice and motion capture, noted that the writing was very good for the character, and acknowledged that the development team gave him artistic freedom to make the character his own, ultimately considering him a product of his performance as well as writing and animation.